 Yoga has a powerful way of transforming stress into calm, craziness into mindfulness, and self-destruction into self-love.
-These are just a few of the reasons why more and more people are turning to yoga—both as a form of exercise and for mental health improvement.
+These are just a few reasons why more and more people are turning to yoga—both as a form of exercise and for mental health improvement.

 Whether you want to get into yoga or have been practicing for a while, there is always room for growth.
 Take a look at these beneficial tips for improving your yoga practice—your mind and body will thank you.

 Utilize Yoga Props

 Yoga props are a saving grace for beginner yogis.
 Straps, blocks, and bolsters help you achieve a broader and more diverse experience of the different movements and positions.

 It may feel strange to keep a block under your calf for a pose, but it will help your muscles delve deeper and stretch further.
 They’re also great assets for actively engaging targeted muscle groups!

 Get Good at Intention Setting